-- Down slope of a disturbed area to accept sheet flow. - Along the perimeter of a receiving water such as a stream, pond or wetland.
+- Down slope of a disturbed area to accept sheet flow. - Along the perimeter of a receiving water such as a stream, pond or wetland. - At the perimeter of a construction site.

 Photograph SF-1.
 Silt fence creates a sediment barrier, forcing sheet flow runoff to evaporate or infiltrate.